NSEcho/fnoios/README.md

 # fnoios
-fnoios (_Frida_ _No_ _ios_-deploy) is a Frida based tool that redirects ios applications stdout and stderr to pseudo terminals and reads from it.
+fnoios (_Frida_ _No_ _ios_-deploy) is a Frida based tool that reads from FDs (stdout, stderr and other open FDs) from specific iOS application.
 In situations where you would like to see what the app logs but you cannot spawn the application with `ios-deploy` you can utilize this.
 You need to have `frida-devkit` installed previously.

 # Installation